aws/aws-app-mesh-examples/walkthroughs/tls-with-acm/README.md

 ## Step 4: Create a Mesh with TLS enabled

 This mesh will be a simplified version of the original Color App Example, so we'll only be deploying the gateway and one color teller service (white).

 We'll be encrypting traffic from the gateway to the color teller node.
-As such, our color teller white Virtual Node spec looks like this:
+Our color teller white Virtual Node will be terminating TLS with a certificate provided by ACM.
+The spec looks like this:

 ```json
 "listeners": [